 Semuc Champey is stunning!
 Hike up to the viewpoint, then back down to the terraced pools.
 Spend the day swimming, cave exploring, cliff and bridge jumping, and floating down the river in tubes.

 Guatemala is home to several active volcanoes including the now notorious Volcán de Fuego, Spanish for Volcano of Fire.
 Appropriate.
 I had the pleasure of watching several eruptions during my time here.

-*Please note that due to the recent eruption of Volcán de Fuego, it is not recommended to go to Guatemala right now.
-At this time, your money donations are worth more than your presence as first responders and non-profits work to clean up the area and care for people.
-But within the next year or two, your valuable tourist dollars will a bring much needed influx to the Guatemalan economy.
+Please note: Due to the recent eruption of Volcán de Fuego, it is not recommended to go to the remote towns around Antigua and Guatemala City right now.
+At this time, your money donations and other efforts (see below) are worth more than your presence as first responders and non-profits work to clean up the area and care for people.
+But starting within the next few months, your valuable tourist dollars will a bring much needed influx to the Guatemalan economy.